🔗========> 47 Roster Pages as of Nov 2025 - Alphabetical by Surname <========🔗

 - entered service 24 Dec 1941 from Sioux City.
 Woodbury Co.; next of kin wife, Mrs. Margaret Rose Sturges, Rt.
 1, Mapleton, IA; body not recovered; memorialized Walls of the Missing, Manila American Cem., Luzon, Philippines.

-- Submarine USS Scorpion (SS-278); KIA Feb 1944 east China Sea, probably near entrance to Yellow Sea from a Japanese naval mine; no survivors, no information in Japanese naval records.
+- submarine USS Scorpion (SS-278); KIA Feb 1944 east China Sea, probably near entrance to Yellow Sea from a Japanese naval mine; no survivors, no information in Japanese naval records.